d4vinder/HP-Z620-Hackintosh-macOS-Catalina/README.md

 - Memory:	128 GB

-GPU: (NOTE: If you do not have an AMD Radeon 5700 XT Remove the boot flag -agdpmod=pikera)
+GPU: (NOTE: If you DO  have an AMD Radeon 5700 XT ADD the boot flag -agdpmod=pikera, otherwise you'll get a black screen)

 - Chipset Model:	Radeon RX 5700 XT
 - Bus:	PCIe